siler23/MultiArchDockerKubernetes/docs/1-Official-Multiarch.md

 REGULAR: `docker run --rm mplatform/mquery ibmcom/icp-nodejs-sample`

-PROXY: `docker run --rm -e http_proxy=%proxy% -e https_proxy=%proxy% -e no_proxy=%noproxy% mplatform/mquery ibmcom/icp-nodejs-sample`
+PROXY: `docker run --rm -e http_proxy=%http_proxy% -e https_proxy=%https_proxy% -e no_proxy=%no_proxy% mplatform/mquery ibmcom/icp-nodejs-sample`

-<sup>where %proxy%, etc. are environment variables previously set in windows to the value of the proxy with set proxy=yourproxyaddress:yourproxyport.
-For mac/linux you would set with proxy=yourproxyaddress:yourproxyport and reference with $proxy</sup>
+<sup>where %http_proxy%, etc. are environment variables previously set in windows to the value of the http_proxy with set http_proxy=yourproxyaddress:yourproxyport.
+For mac/linux you would set with http_proxy=yourproxyaddress:yourproxyport and reference with $http_proxy</sup>

         Image: ibmcom/icp-nodejs-sample